TIMELINE-Fortis Healthcare bidding war: The story so far

-April 20 (Reuters) - India’s Fortis Healthcare Ltd (FHL), which runs a network of about 30 hospitals across India, became an attractive target for a heated takeover battle that has intensified over the past few weeks, with companies based abroad expressing interest as well.
+April 25 (Reuters) - Fortis Healthcare Ltd (FHL), which runs about 30 hospitals in India, has become a target of a heated takeover battle, with five entities bidding for the embattled company.

-Fortis Healthcare has now set up an advisory committee to evaluate binding offers from suitors vying to acquire or take a stake in it.
+Fortis has set up an advisory committee to evaluate binding offers from suitors vying to acquire the company, or take a stake in it.

 March 27 here - Manipal Hospitals Enterprises Private Ltd offers to buy Fortis' hospital business